hvvrdd/visual/README.md

 python visualisation of spider man

 to view the content:
-run in code editing app with administators privilege -> in terminal enter " nmp install " -> " nmp run dev " -> open from localhost
+run in code editing app with administators privilege -> in terminal enter " npm install " -> " npm run dev " -> open from localhost